Locally compact Hecke pairs: Locally compact Hecke pairs

-This proves Condition (a) of Definition \ref{def:heckepair-allcases}(i).
-Condition (b) follows from the fact that the mapping $\ff$ is a homeomorphism. \item[(iv)] Similar to the above item, $\ff$ extends to an isometric isomorphism between $L^1(\hg)$ and $L^1(H'\ba G')$.
+The above discussion shows that Condition (a) of Definition \ref{def:heckepair-allcases}(i) holds for $\gh$ if and only if it holds for $(G',H')$.
+The equivalence of Condition (b) of Definition \ref{def:heckepair-allcases}(i) for pairs $\gh$ and $(G',H')$ follows from the fact that the mapping $\ff_{\H}$ is an isomorphism coming from the canonical surjection $\pi$. \item[(iv)] Similar to the above item, $\ff$ extends to an isometric isomorphism between $L^1(\hg)$ and $L^1(H'\ba G')$.
 Then the desired statements follow immediately from (iii). \end{itemize} \end{proof}

 \begin{remark} With the notations of the above proposition, we note the followings: \begin{itemize} \item [(i)] To see that the compactness of $H'$ is necessary in Proposition \ref{prop:normalcomponent}(ii), consider the group $H=\r \rtimes\r^\times$ and its normal subgroup $N=\r$.
 The locally compact group $H$ is not unimodular.
 However, both $N$ and $\frac{H}{N}=\r^\times$ are unimodular. \item [(ii)] It is straightforward to see that the map $\ff_\H$ preserves involution if and only if $\D_G(x)=\D_{G'}(\bar{x})$ for all $x\in G$.
-However, the above example also shows that this formula is not generally true. \item [(iii)] Fix a Haar measure $\si$ on $N$.
-Let $\alpha$ and $\beta$ be the right invariant Haar measures on $G'$ and $H'$, respectively, such that the triples $(\si, \mu, \alpha)$ and $(\si, \eta, \beta)$ satisfy Weil's formula.
-Then one checks that the triple $(\beta, \alpha, \th)$ satisfies Weil's formula. \end{itemize} \end{remark}
+However, the above example also shows that this formula is not generally true. \end{itemize} \end{remark}

 There are also other ways of constructing new Hecke pairs from given ones.
-For example, direct product of finitely many Hecke pairs or considering extensions of groups by Hecke pairs, as it was done for discrete Hecke pairs in Section 3 of \cite{s2}.
+For example, direct product of finitely many Hecke pairs or considering extensions of discrete groups by discrete Hecke pairs, as it was done for discrete Hecke pairs in Section 3 of \cite{s2}.